phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 }
 ```

-Above will now include the scores, with the score name and score value in your original query:
+The functionality above will now include the scores, with the score name and score value in your original query:

 ```json
 {